-A desktop study using PastMap (PastMap) identified that two features listed on the Historic Environment Records (HERs) database are located within 300m of the scheme extents.
-The nearest is for a clearance cairn, which lies 35m west of the scheme and as such, it is set back from the trunk road and working area.
+A desktop study using PastMap (PastMap) identified two records of cultural heritage interest as listed on the Historic Environment Records (HERs) and Canmore database within 300m of the scheme extents.
+The records refer to 'Torrandhu Bridge', the remains of a building, which are noted at the same location outside the A835 trunk road boundary, approximately 170m east of the bridge, and as such set back from the trunk road and working area.